DabogerLiu/consumer_complaints/README.md

 Shaobo Liu
 python3.5

-1. Read CSV files as dictionary using pyhton default csv library
+1. Read CSV files as dictionary using pyhton's csv library

 2. Read each column of the CSV file and count by product and year.
    Combbine each product and year as a key, sort the key using sorted arrray & get sorted_report.